mtseng15/Quine-McCluskey-Algorithm/README.md

-# qcma
+# qmca
-QCMA is a Rust implementation of the Quine McCluskey Algorithm.
+QMCA is a Rust implementation of the Quine McCluskey Algorithm.
 Throughout the implementation small modifications have been made to reduce iterations/comparisons and increase efficiency.

 The project is still in the beta stage and needs a lot of work for practical purposes.
 Contributions are always welcome.
 Please see todo list below.